rollkit/docs/docs/intro.md

 # Introduction to Rollkit

-Rollkit is a modular rollup framework that gives developers the freedom to deploy throughout the modular stack, opening new possibilities of rapid experimentation and innovation.
+Rollkit is a modular rollup framework that gives developers the freedom to deploy roll-up blockchains throughout the modular stack with minimal overhead, opening new possibilities of rapid experimentation and innovation.

 Rollkit is a drop-in replacement for Tendermint for any ABCI-compatible blockchain.
-The tutorials are on-top of Celestia, bit it is compatible with any modular DA and consensus layer.
+The tutorials utilize Celestia, but it is compatible with any modular DA and consensus layer.

-Rollkit allows anyone to easily deploy their own rollup chain with minimal overhead, anywhere in the modular stack.

-Rollkit provides developers with a modular design to enable a truly flexible development process.
-Importantly, Rollkit rollups are [sovereign by default](./rollkit-stack.md), enabling communities to use their sovereign rollup as a coordination mechanism.

 Rollkit is being developed as an open-source public good.
 [Celestia Labs](https://celestia.org) develops, maintains, and funds R&D for Rollkit, and contributions from other independent teams and organizations are welcome!